theupdateframework/pep-maximum-security-model/README.rst

 __ http://ed25519.cr.yp.to/

 Ed25519 is a public-key signature system that uses small cryptographic signatures and keys.
-A `pure-python implementation` of the Ed25519 signature scheme is available.
+A `pure-Python implementation` of the Ed25519 signature scheme is available.
 Verification of Ed25519 signatures is fast, even when performed in Python.